pretix/pretix-docs/docs/topics/gift-cards.md

 In order to use gift cards as a payment method for an event, they have to be enabled for that event.
 Gift cards are enabled by default.
-If they are not enabled, you can change that by browsing to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "Payment", clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to "Gift cards" and checking the box next to " Enable payment method" at the top of the page.
+If they are not enabled, you can enable them by browsing to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "Payment", clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to "Gift cards" and checking the box next to " Enable payment method" at the top of the page.

 pretix only supports selling gift cards at a tax rate of 0%.
 Sales tax is applied to the purchase that is made using the gift card—not to the purchase of the gift card itself.
-This is the procedure prescribed by tax law in Germany and in some other countries.
+This is the procedure prescribed by tax law in Germany and in some other countries for multi-purpose vouchers.
 You have to create a tax rule with a rate of 0% before you can create a gift card.
 You can do that by browsing to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "Tax rules", clicking the :btn-icon:fontawesome-solid-plus:Create a new tax rule: button, setting the "tax rate" field to 0.00% and saving the rule under a distinct internal name.